OpenEEC-Project/EEC-IV-disassembler/README.md

 # EEC-IV-disassembler
 semi automatic disassembler for Ford EEC-IV and V binaries

-this is the first post, I am learning as I go....

-I have posted the basic source files here which should compile with pretty much any of the standard C or c++ compilers out there
+I have posted my development source files here.
+They should compile with pretty much any of the standard C or c++ compilers out there I have compiled this with both Code:Blocks and Codelite IDE tools.
+This code should work on both Linux and Windows as a CONSOLE project.
+This code has no graphical interface and is a straight command line console app.

 I admit some of the code is a bit messy and I use lots of pointers ...

-These source files are directly from my DEVELOPMENT stage, so have extra commented out code etc.   I will tidy them up as I go....
+This code is DEVELOPMENT so it has commented out code, probably unused subroutines still left in, and may have features which are not fully robust.
+It probably still has bugs to be found.
+It also has a lot of extra debuggung messages written to the xx_msgs.txt file than a production release, and possibly even some temporary cryptic ones (like "ZZ")  which are embedded to make an easy breakpoint !

-I would label this as version 3.01  Development
+This labelled as version 3.01  Development